Political influence of Evangelicalism in Latin America: With agnostics, atheists and the nonreligious

-Atheists, agnostics and non-religious people are the third-largest group of Latin America behind Catholics and Protestants.
+Atheists, agnostics and non-religious people are the third-largest group of Latin America behind Catholics and Evangelicals.
 Overlap with conservative neo-Pentecostals is scarce.
 Although exceptions exist, non-religious Latin Americans tend to be strongly culturally liberal, generally more than the average Latin American, being much more likely to support such things like secularism, abortion, same-sex marriage and birth control than their Catholic counterparts, and especially the neo-Pentecostal community.
 Non-religious people are also much more supportive of Palestine than Israel and come mostly from the middle and upper class, especially the professional and intellectual camps.
 Although economically and politically the non-religious may also support right-wing libertarian, liberal and economically conservative ideas, it is also slightly more common for secularists to fall towards the left and center-left of the spectrum.

 With other religions

 Brazil's Spiritualist community has criticized the evangelical position on human rights, social justice and economic policies.

 The Brazilian Muslim community is split on the issue of supporting or rejecting right-wing figures like Donald Trump and Jair Bolsonaro.
 Muslims in the West tend to be socially conservative but economically progressive.